EricaBreig/Le-weather-dashboard/README.md

 ## Description:
 This was an assingment in coding bootcamp for third party APIS.
 We were tasked to create an app using the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api), so that the user can find a 5-day weather forecast for multiple cities.
+In this assignment, I practiced the following:
+- Using API keys from server side APIs
+- Utilizing fetch function
+- Utilizing JSON with local storage
+- Saving data to the local storage

 ### User Story